Wolf Hoffmann

-Wolf Hoffmann (born 10 December 1959) is a German musician, primarily known as the guitarist and last remaining original member of heavy metal band Accept since 1976.
-His work in Accept influenced the development of speed metal genre.
-He is also one of the first players of neoclassical metal.
+Wolf Hoffmann (born 10 December 1959) is a German musician, primarily known as the guitarist of heavy metal band Accept, having played in all of their lineups since 1976.
+Since Accept bassist Peter Baltes's departure in 2018, Hoffmann has been the band's longest-lasting member.
+His work in Accept influenced the development of speed metal, and he is also considered one of the first neoclassical metal players.

-Hoffmann has played in all Accept's line-ups since 1976.
-The band was inactive between 1997 and 2008 except some live performances in 2005.
-The band was reformed by Hoffmann and another original member was released on 20 August 2010 to overwhelmingly positive reviews.
-Four follow-up albums were released successively since then.
-Baltes left Accept in 2018 and Hoffmann is now the last original member.

 Hoffmann has released two neoclassical solo albums, Classical (1997) and Headbangers Symphony (2016).

 Early life

 Wolf Hoffmann was born on 10 December 1959 in Mainz, West Germany.
 He moved with his parents to Wuppertal at the age of six.
 His father was a chemistry professor and his mother a housewife.
 The parents hoped their son would go to university and pursue an academic career.
 However, Hoffmann became interested in playing the guitar and got his first acoustic guitar from his parents by promising to take playing lessons.

 Hoffmann was not enthusiastic about playing the acoustic guitar and took playing lessons only for a year.
 His passion for playing returned after he got his first electric guitar.
 While studying in middle school, Hoffmann played the guitar with his friends every day.
 There were the occasional bands that would usually last only a few rehearsals.
 Rehearsals were mostly for hanging out and having fun.
 Hoffmann attended a prestigious high school and was particularly successful in ancient Greek and Latin.
 Though he was coaxed by his parents and teachers to pursue higher education and Hoffmann himself considered applying for a spot at a conservatory, he ultimately decided to continue building his nascent music career by committing fully to Accept.